A 'fat hyperplane section' weak Lefschetz (in arbitrary characteristic), and Barth-type theorems: Introduction

 A disadvantage of our methods is that for $K=\com$ they yield no information on (the cohomology of) $s\ob (\com\p^{N-b}_\varepsilon)$ for any particular $\varepsilon>0$.
 On the other hand, we do not demand $s$ to be quasi-finite (see also Remark \ref{rara} below for a further discussion on the comparison of our results with those of \cite{gorma}, including Theorem II1.1 of ibid.).
-Besides, our 'sheaf-theoretic' result can be easily combined with proper and smooth base change; see (the proofs of) Proposition \ref{pinsub} and Corollary \ref{cpro} below.
-This allows us to use it as a substitute of the theorem of \cite{gorma} in the argument of Deligne described in \S9 of \cite{fulaz}; as a consequence, we obtain certain cohomological analogues of the results of loc. cit. over arbitrary characteristic fields.
-In particular, we easily extend the theorems of Barth on the lower cohomology of closed subvarieties of $\p^N$ of small codimensions and of their preimages with respect to proper morphisms (we do not require those to be finite in contrast with Corollary 9.8 of \cite{fulaz}) to the case of arbitrary characteristic.
+Besides, our 'sheaf-theoretic' statement can be easily combined with proper and smooth base change; see (the proofs of) Proposition \ref{pinsub} and Corollary \ref{cpro} below.
+This allows us to use it as a substitute of the theorem of \cite{gorma} in the argument of Deligne described in \S9 of \cite{fulaz} (see also \S3.5.B of \cite{lazar}).
+As a consequence, we obtain certain cohomological analogues of the results of loc. cit. over arbitrary ($\neq l$) characteristic fields.
+In particular, we easily extend the theorems of Barth on the lower cohomology for closed subvarieties of $\p^N$ of small codimensions and for their preimages with respect to proper morphisms (we do not require those to be finite in contrast to Corollary 9.8 of \cite{fulaz}) to the case of arbitrary characteristic ($\neq l$).
 More generally, we compute the lower cohomology of the preimages of the diagonal in $(\p^N)^q$ with respect to proper morphisms.
+We even deduce certain versions of these statements over an arbitrary $S/\spe \zol$ (they are formulated in terms of $S$-sheaf \'etale cohomology of $S$-schemes).

 Taking all of this into account, the author hopes that his methods will become a useful tool for studying (various) Weak Lefschetz-type questions (at least, 'higher degree' ones).
 We should certainly mention here that Lyubeznik has also applied certain 'sheaf-theoretic' methods to the study of the lower cohomology of subvarieties of $\p^N$ for an arbitrary $p$; in Theorem 10.5 of \cite{lyubez} he proved several results that are (somewhat) stronger than our Theorem \ref{tbarth}(II1) (cf. also Remark \ref{rara}(\ref{i4}) below).
 Yet it seems that the methods of ibid. (that are very interesting and quite distinct from our ones) cannot say much on the cohomology of the preimages of subvarieties in $\p^N$ (and in $(\p^N)^q$, with respect to proper morphisms; cf. Remark \ref{rlyu}(5)).